Streetcars in Montreal: World War II

 Through the war years (1939 to 1945), Montreal's streetcar system carried huge passenger loads with workers commuting to busy factories supplying the war effort.
 Every available streetcar was put into service.
 The company even bought several streetcars from U.S. systems that were converting to buses.
 Even private automobile owners were taking streetcars as rationing made gasoline and tires difficult to get.
 Most manufacturing of private automobiles was halted about halfway through the war years so assembly plants could concentrate on military vehicles.
 The Montreal Tramways Company had its own difficulties in getting material and some maintenance had to be deferred.
 The heavy wartime traffic and deferred maintenance took its toll.
 The Montreal Tramways Company faced major challenges at the end of the war.

 There was much rehabilitation work that had to be done to the track, the overhead trolley wires and the streetcars themselves.
 There was also much more competition.
-Manufacturing of automobiles for the civilian market started up again and after the deprivations of the war, many people wanted one.
-Many former streetcar passengers were now buying their first cars.
+Manufacturing of automobiles for the civilian market started up again and after the deprivations of the war, many people began to buy one, including former streetcar passengers.
 Streetcar passenger numbers were starting to fall.
-The much-touted freedom of the automobile encouraged the development of new neighborhoods further from the city centre and not served by the company's streetcars.
+The automobile encouraged the development of new neighborhoods further from the city centre and not served by the company's streetcars.
 Traffic congestion was becoming a bigger problem, especially in the narrower streets of the older parts of downtown Montreal.
 The company's 30-year contract with the city was also coming to an end in 1948.
 For all of these reasons, the company was reluctant to spend money on expansion and modernization.
 Instead they would sell their assets to a publicly owned transportation authority.